Purdue-M2/AI-Face-FairnessBench/README.md

 The AI-Face Dataset is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode)

 ## Download
+You can access and download the images of AI-Face dataset [here](https://purdue0-my.sharepoint.com/:f:/g/personal/lin1785_purdue_edu/EoFNIgrp3A5JiIbP5fv9BqABUnbp_BnHKbvpR1xGUTaM7g?e=u5cmIy).

-If you would like to access the AI-Face Dataset, please download and sign the [EULA](https://drive.google.com/file/d/1uiAuNHvYmn1kggVCaDmFbndESlGyMN-X/view?usp=sharing).
+If you would like to access the demographic annotations of AI-Face Dataset, please download and sign the [EULA](https://drive.google.com/file/d/1uiAuNHvYmn1kggVCaDmFbndESlGyMN-X/view?usp=sharing).
 Please upload the signed EULA to the [Google Form](https://forms.gle/Wci1hsZCz6Rgnvw57) and fill the required details.
-Once the form is approved, the download link will be sent to you.
+Once the form is approved, the annotations download link will be sent to you.
 If you have any questions, please send an email to lin1785@purdue.edu, hu968@purdue.edu

 ## 1. Installation